Home Fire Safety

 Building for Fire Protection

-If you are considering building a home, particularly in a less suburban location, then home fire safety needs to be treated as a priority.
-Australia seems to be known for its bushfires, and anyone who has survived, or seen the destruction left in the wake of a major bushfire, knows that bushfires are a real threat to property and lives each and every summer.
+Australia is known for its bushfires, and anyone who has survived, or seen the destruction left in the wake of a major bushfire, knows that bushfires are a real threat to property and lives each and every summer.

-It is no longer just a risk for 'bush blocks', but also for those living on the urban fringe, in heavily treed areas, as years of successive drought conditions put areas into much higher risk than ever before.
 The Black Saturday bushfires of 2009 in Victoria, saw huge loss of property and life, with extreme bushfire conditions that had not been seen before.
 A 'firestorm' was experienced, for which very few were prepared, despite many years of warnings, and preparation for bushfires in outer suburban and rural areas.

-- If you think your home may be at risk undertake a Home Self Assessment.
+• If you think your home may be at risk undertake a Home Self Assessment.

-- Reduce the risk to your home through fuel reduction and increasing the defendable space around your home.
+• Reduce the risk to your home through fuel reduction and increasing the defendable space around your home.

-- Create your Fire Plan and know what you will do in the event that you are under threat from a bushfire.
+• Create your Fire Plan and know what you will do in the event that you are under threat from a bushfire.

-- New Fire Ratings are now in place, and will be broadcast on days of high fire danger- understand them so that you know when to leave your home.
+• New Fire Ratings are now in place, and will be broadcast on days of high fire danger- understand them so that you know when to leave your home.

-- If you live in a high risk area, attend a Community Meeting and learn more about how your community is coming together to face the challenge.
+• If you live in a high risk area, attend a Community Meeting and learn more about how your community is coming together to face the challenge.

 Bushfire affected households are currently eligible for Solar Hot Water Rebates.